Darren McCaughan: Amateur career

 McCaughan attended Los Alamitos High School in Los Alamitos, California.
 He committed to play college baseball at Long Beach State University during his junior year in 2013.
 As a junior, he went 6–4 with a 2.96 ERA.
 Undrafted out of high school in the 2014 MLB draft, he enrolled at Long Beach State where he played college baseball for the Dirtbags.

 As a freshman at Long Beach State in 2015, McCaughan went 4–2 with a 2.47 ERA in 23 games (three starts).
 In 2016, as a sophomore, he pitched to a 10–1 record with a 2.03 ERA in 16 starts, earning the title of Big West Pitcher of the Year.
 He was named an All-American by multiple outlets including Collegiate Baseball and Perfect Game.
 That summer, he played for the USA Baseball Collegiate National Team.
-In 2017, a junior, McCaughan compiled a 9–2 record with a 2.50 ERA in 17 starts.
-He was named Big West Pitcher of the Year for the second consecutive year along with being named an All-American by D1Baseball among various other media sources.
-After the year, he was drafted by the Seattle Mariners in the 12th round of the 2017 MLB draft.
+In 2017, a junior, McCaughan had a 9–2 record with a 2.50 ERA in 17 starts.
+He was named Big West Pitcher of the Year for the second consecutive year along with being named a second-team All-American by Collegiate Baseball and third-team All-American by D1Baseball.